Seafood Recipes

 Servings and Cooking Time

 This recipe serves 4-6 people.
-Preparation time is approximately 20 minutes, with a cooking time of about 30 minutes.
+Preparation time is about 15 minutes, and cooking time is approximately 30-40 minutes.

 Nutritional Value